Track 12: CT Passenger Stations, SO

 SOUTHFORD [NY&NE, 1881]

 This station was said in the Danbury News to be "a fair example of the large stations on the NY&NE westward extension," with "seperate (sic) waiting rooms for the sexes, with toilet conveniences, and telegraph office, and ticket office."
 Coverage in the Courant goes on to say that the interior finish was oiled wood and the exterior was painted olive green, with red trim and brown roof and that the freight house was in the same building but more plainly finished.
-To avoid confusion with SOUTHBURY, this station would be renamed OXFORD around 1915.
+To avoid confusion with SOUTHBURY, this station would be renamed OXFORD around 1915 per ICC order.
 SOUTHFORD, SANDY HOOK, and SOUTHBURY look virtually identical in design.
 All the extension stations, said to be 12 in number, were contracted to Leman (often misspelled Leaman) Oatman, a well-known Hartford builder.
 It would appear that he superimposed the freight portion on the rear and over the square passenger section, which by itself might look like the smaller stations of MILL PLAIN, NEWTOWN3, and TOWANTIC.
 A Courant article, which gives his first name as James, says that he had already finished the Connecticut stations and that he had gotten the contract for the stations from Brewsters to Fishkill.
 As for the 12 stations, if you count BRADLEY STATION, which is not mentioned on opening day, and FAIR GROUNDS2, where a station was not built as far as we know, then there were exactly a dozen stops from Waterbury to Mill Plain.
 The val map shows the arrangement of the railroad facilities here in 1915, including the milk house.
 The passenger station stood in the southeast quadrant at the grade crossing at today's Rte.
 188. The OXFORD station burned to the ground on 6/10/1987, according to an article by Richard Ryan in a newspaper that is not identified on the photocopy we have.
 The structure was being used for storage at the time.
 The shot at lower right is one we took in the late 1970s.
 Shorn of its passenger canopy, the structure still showed the telegraph bay on the track side.
 [REFS: HDC/08/23/1880/02; HDC/06/21/1881/02; HDC/07/23/1881/02; DN/07/27/1881/01; D137][rev041713]

 This station was said in the Danbury News to be "a fair example of the large stations on the NY&NE westward extension," with "seperate (sic) waiting rooms for the sexes, with toilet conveniences, and telegraph office, and ticket office."
 Coverage in the Courant goes on to say that the interior finish was oiled wood and the exterior was painted olive green, with red trim and brown roof and that the freight house was in the same building but more plainly finished.
-To avoid confusion with SOUTHBURY, this station would be renamed OXFORD around 1915.
+To avoid confusion with SOUTHBURY, this station would be renamed OXFORD around 1915 per ICC order.
 SOUTHFORD, SANDY HOOK, and SOUTHBURY look virtually identical in design.
 All the extension stations, said to be 12 in number, were contracted to Leman (often misspelled Leaman) Oatman, a well-known Hartford builder.
 It would appear that he superimposed the freight portion on the rear and over the square passenger section, which by itself might look like the smaller stations of MILL PLAIN, NEWTOWN3, and TOWANTIC.
 A Courant article, which gives his first name as James, says that he had already finished the Connecticut stations and that he had gotten the contract for the stations from Brewsters to Fishkill.
 As for the 12 stations, if you count BRADLEY STATION, which is not mentioned on opening day, and FAIR GROUNDS2, where a station was not built as far as we know, then there were exactly a dozen stops from Waterbury to Mill Plain.
 The val map shows the arrangement of the railroad facilities here in 1915, including the milk house.
 The passenger station stood in the southeast quadrant at the grade crossing at today's Rte.
 188. The OXFORD station burned to the ground on 6/10/1987, according to an article by Richard Ryan in a newspaper that is not identified on the photocopy we have.
 The structure was being used for storage at the time.
 The shot at lower right is one we took in the late 1970s.
 Shorn of its passenger canopy, the structure still showed the telegraph bay on the track side.
 [REFS: HDC/08/23/1880/02; HDC/06/21/1881/02; HDC/07/23/1881/02; DN/07/27/1881/01; D137][rev041713]

 SOUTHINGTON1 [NH&N, 1849]

 The location is seen to be the same on the 1855HC map at left and on the 1868 Beers map at middle.
-The image at right is from the Bailey 1878 bird's-eye map [click here] and shows the approximate location of the first depot at the red X and the site of the successor station at the red arrow.
+The image at right is from the Bailey 1878 bird's-eye map and shows the approximate location of the first depot at the red X and the site of the successor station at the red arrow.
 Inasmuch as Bailey was sketching the town only a few years after the first station was abandoned, it is very likely that it is one of the buildings adjacent to the red X, in the block between High and Centre Sts.

 The location is seen to be the same on the 1855HC map at left and on the 1868 Beers map at middle.
-The image at right is from the Bailey 1878 bird's-eye map [click here] and shows the approximate location of the first depot at the red X and the site of the successor station at the red arrow.
+The image at right is from the Bailey 1878 bird's-eye map and shows the approximate location of the first depot at the red X and the site of the successor station at the red arrow.
 Inasmuch as Bailey was sketching the town only a few years after the first station was abandoned, it is very likely that it is one of the buildings adjacent to the red X, in the block between High and Centre Sts.

 SOUTHINGTON2 [NH&N, 1874]